Open the Door Homer: Dylan, Yeats and the Blind Poet

 Of what is past, or passing, or to come.

+We circle back then, following the path.
 ‘Today, tomorrow, and yesterday too’ are the words that open Bob Dylan’s first collection of new songs after his Nobel investiture in 2016.
 That they are a close echo of the final words of the opening poem in Yeats’s first collection after his may be a coincidence.
 That Dylan follows this with a reference to Raftery’s lass from Ballynalee mentioned in the title poem in Yeat’s volume may be a further coincidence.
-But then he closes ‘I Contain Multitudes’ with an imperative:
+But then he closes ‘I Contain Multitudes’ with an imperative, a command:

 Get lost Madam, get up off my knee